 If you are going to bake the shrimp casserole right away, pre-heat the oven to 350 deg.
 F.

-Mix the cream cheese and sour cream together in the mixer.
-It helps if the cream cheese is softened before you do this.
-I take it out of the refrigerator a couple of hours before I use it.
-You could also heat it on LOW power for 30 to 60 seconds in the microwave.
+If you forget to do this, you can also heat it on LOW power for 30 to 60 seconds in the microwave.
 Make sure to remove the foil wrapper and don’t zap it for too long (you don’t want it to be totally melted).

 Add the onions and garlic and cook until soft and translucent.
 About 5 minutes.

-Next add the canned tomatoes and tomato paste.
+Then add the canned tomatoes and tomato sauce.